JesseBetts/RemoteRepo/journal.md

 Date: 2/6/2025 - Diagraming:
 There are 2 kinds of diagrams.
 Flow digrams and component diagrams.
 I can use draw.io to draw and make diagrams.
 Diagrams will be a tremendous help.

+Date: 2/11/25 - PRESENTATION
+Audience, goal, design principles.
+Large things are emphasized.
+Color is important as well as italics.
+Don't overwelm the audience with infortion.
+The presentor has power to control where the audience looks.
+Colors can be used to influence emotions.
+7 +/-2 elements at a time.